jhpyle/docassemble/_docs/fields.md

 text` (which is the default if no `datatype` is indicated), and `datatype: mlarea` works just like `datatype: area`.

-From the interview author's perspective, however, the variable that is set is not a piece of text, but an object representing a classification of the user's input, based on a machine learning model that is "trained" to classify user input.
+From the interview developer's perspective, however, the variable that is set is not a piece of text, but an object representing a classification of the user's input, based on a machine learning model that is "trained" to classify user input.